Login

 Learning Objectives

-COMMUNICATION SKILLS: Students should be able to present the results of their own elaborations and analyses both to an expert and non-experts audience.
+Communication skills: Students will be able to effectively communicate the results of their own elaborations and analyses.

 Prerequisites